mideind/GreynirEngine/doc/index.rst

    * Content category labeling
    * Generation of training corpora for machine learning

-To get acquainted with Reynir, we recommend that you start with the :ref:`overview`, proceed with the :ref:`installation` instructions, and then look at the :ref:`quickstart`.
-For further reference, consult the :ref:`reference` section.

-This documentation also contains **important information** about :ref:`copyright`.

 About Reynir
 ------------

 Reynir is a project and product of Miðeind ehf. of Reykjavík, Iceland.
-It is a free open source software project (FOSS, GNU GPLv3), started in mid-2015 by its original author, Vilhjálmur Þorsteinsson.
+It is a free open source software project (:ref:`GNU GPLv3 <copyright>`), started in mid-2015 by its original author, Vilhjálmur Þorsteinsson.
 Its aim is to produce an **industrial-strength Natural Language Processing toolset for Icelandic**, with the hope of supporting the language on the digital front in times of rapid advances in language technology; changes that may leave low-resource languages at a disadvantage unless explicit action is